Don't see the FAQ you were looking for? Contact Us

 It depends if the installation site has the correct electrical connections (208 – 240 volt/50A/single phase).
 The installation time is approximately the same amount as a traditional plugin charging system which typically takes less than four hours.

 Our introductory product is rated for 8-kilowatts which is comparable to standard Level 2 charging.
-Our efficiency from grid-to-battery averages 87 – 90% compared to the mean charging efficiency of 85.7% for Level 1 and 2 wired charging as reported by a study from IEEE.
+Our efficiency from grid-to-battery averages 91-95%, which is equivalent to plugin charging.

 With our 8-kilowatt rated Rezonant E8, you can add up to 24 miles of range to your vehicle after an hour of charging, which is standard calculated as three miles of additional range per each kilowatt of power.